Order before 1pm for next working day delivery Learn more

 • Customers wanting a neat, hidden solution

-Gravity-fed or flow-through filters are designed for larger ponds and higher fish loads.
+Gravity-fed or flow-through pond filters are designed for larger ponds and higher fish loads.
+These are high-performance pond filters for those wanting a more efficient option.

 Benefits: